tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

     public Response validationEnddayofyearInrange(String startDayOfYear, String eventDate)

-If an `Implementation` framework calls this method, reversing the binding of `dwc:startDayOfYear` and `dwc:eventDate`, for example:
+If an implementation framework calls this method, reversing the binding of `dwc:startDayOfYear` and `dwc:eventDate`, for example:

     Response endDayTestResponse = validationEnddayofyearInrange(eventDate, startDayOfYear);

-the Test will not return the desired result, even if the `Implementation` is correct.
+the Test will not return the desired result, even if the implementation is correct.
 Thus correct matching of input terms to the `Implementation` of each Test is critical.

 Multiple approaches are possible to correctly match input Darwin Core terms onto method signatures for methods that implement Tests.